The UK’s Loan Statistics – How many people seek a loan?

 If you think you’re alone when you’re looking to borrow money, you are not.
 Thousands of people all over the UK are seeking all kinds of loans, to finance their lives.
 Be it guarantor loans or mortgages, the number of people looking to take out a loan has risen rapidly over the years.
 With more and more people looking for a loan, it’s become the new norm to borrow money.

-Throughout 2017, more and more people took out a loan.
+Throughout 2017 and part of 2018, more and more people took out loans.
 We’re going to look at the exact demographic of different loan borrowers, to get a better idea of exactly who is seeking a loan.
 We’ll be looking at payday loans, car finance, student loans and mortgages too.
 And of course, we’ll be including guarantor loans too.

 They found that they were, on average, between the ages of 25 and 30, were single and mostly employed or unemployed but seeking work.
 The stats also show that the payday loan applicants were usually on a low income, under £1,500 coming in to the household per month.
 Further data shows that those who took out a payday loan had an unforeseen rise in expenses and outgoings.